carpentries-incubator/high-dimensional-analysis-in-python/setup.md

 {:.language-python}

 This should output the versions of all required packages without giving errors.
-Most versions will work fine with this lesson, but:
-- For sklearn, the minimum version is 1.2.2
+Most versions will work fine with this lesson, but for sklearn, the minimum version is 1.2.2.

 ## Fallback option: cloud environment
 If a local installation does not work for you, it is also possible to run this lesson using [Google colab](https://colab.research.google.com/).
-If you open a jupyter notebook from colab, the required packages are already pre-installed.
-Note that colab uses jupyter notebook instead of jupyter lab.
+If you open a jupyter notebook from Colab, the required packages are already pre-installed.